Get the latest insights

 Your brain is taking a quick timeout to conserve a little energy

-It’s during this idle state of mind, “when your brain is shutting down some of its processing systems it believes you don’t need in that moment, that brain farts are likely to occur.”
-Your walk up the stairs or into your neighborhood grocery store, your drive home … these are things your brain recognizes as repetitive and sees as opportunities for a quick timeout.
-That timeout leads to the mental lapse.
+It’s during this idle state of mind, when your brain is shutting down some of its processing systems it believes you don’t need in that moment, that brain farts are likely to occur.
+Your walk up the stairs or into your neighborhood grocery store, your drive home — these are things your brain recognizes as repetitive and sees as opportunities for a quick timeout — back to default mode — leading to the mental lapse.

-“Fortunately, DMN blips are typically short-lived, and once you realize you’ve made an error your brain will likely kick into overdrive to try and correct the mistake.”
+Scientists assure us that DMN blips are typically short-lived, and once you realize you’ve made an error your brain will likely kick into overdrive to try and correct the mistake.

 Since brain farts are part of being human, it’s unlikely you can eliminate them.
 But increasing brain function through learning or games helps build memory skills.